UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

+Notes:
-Notes: It is possible to resolve merge conflicts using the terminal.
-For this, you have to open the editor and find the file containing the conflict.
+It is possible to resolve merge conflicts using the terminal.
+To do this,
+launch the editor and
+navigate to the file containing the merge conflict.
-You will be able to visualize the merge conflict as appears in the image.
+You will be able to see
+the merge conflict as shown in the image.